SwishAnalytics/great_expectations/README.md

 To keep forked repo up to date with upstream repo, do the following:

-# Fetch from upstream remote
+Fetch from upstream remote

 git fetch upstream

-# View all branches, including those from upstream
+View all branches, including those from upstream

 git branch -va

-# Run the following commands  to update our fork with the latest upstream changes.
+Run the following commands  to update our fork with the latest upstream changes.
 The upstream has already been set.

-git checkout swish_compatible_branch # our in-house library git merge upstream/develop
+git checkout swish_compatible_branch
+git merge upstream/develop

 <img align="right" src="./generic_dickens_protagonist.png">